djsutherland/pummeler/README.md

 Regions are named like `AL_00_01`, which means Alabama's region number 01 in the 2000 geography.
 If you use 2010 geographies (i.e. you're using ACS data of vintage after 2011), those regions are named `AL_10_01`.

+Some notes:

-**Note:** Alaska electoral districts are weird.
+- Alaska electoral districts are weird.
 I just lumped all of Alaska into one region.
+- We skip results from DC, since the CQ Press election data doesn't include it. (**fix this**)

 This was done in the Jupyter notebook `notebooks/get electoral regions.ipynb`.